cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ==================================================================
-    CrypTool, Version 1.4.31 for Win32, April 2017
+    CrypTool, Version 1.4.31 for Win32, May 2017

-CrypTool v1 (CT1) is an international e-learning program for cryptography and cryptanalysis.
+CrypTool v1 (CT1) is a free, international e-learning program for cryptography and cryptanalysis.

     (c) Contributors
         including Deutsche Bank AG, Frankfurt/Main, and the Universities